Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Thin fibers

 Similarly, for $\| \nabla (u \circ \Phi) \|_{\Omega_a}^2$:

-To prove the second inequality we split the change of variables, considering the restrictions of $\Phi$ first to the disks, and then to the centerline of the tubular neighbourhood.
-The symbols we use for these restrictions are, respectively, $\Phi_D$ and $\Phi_\Gamma$.
-With a slight abuse of notation we avoid to describe the exact disk used for the restriction.
+To prove the second inequality we follow a similar procedure, splitting the integral over the centerline of the tubular neighbourhood and the restrictions of $\Phi$ to the perpendicular disks.
+The combined inequalities imply the thesis: